LexxXell/sol-auth-json/README.md

 - `@solana/web3.js`: Required for backend usage.
 - `tweetnacl`: Required for both frontend and backend.
 - `tweetnacl-util`: Required for both frontend and backend.

-  You can install these dependencies using Yarn or npm as needed.
+You can install these dependencies using `yarn` or `npm` as needed.

 ## Frontend Usage